feathr-ai/feathr/docs/quickstart_databricks.md

 ---
 layout: default
-title: Quick Start Guide With Databricks
+title: Quick Start Guide with Databricks
 ---

-# Feathr Quick Start Guide With Databricks
+# Feathr Quick Start Guide with Databricks

 For Databricks, you can simply upload [this notebook](./samples/databricks/databricks_quickstart_nyc_taxi_driver.ipynb) to your Databricks cluster and just run it in the Databricks cluster.
 It has been pre-configured to use the current Databricks cluster to submit jobs.